 As these two plates move against each other enormous pressure builds up which must eventually be released through earth movement.
 The result is a major earthquake along the Alpine fault.
 The pressure has been continually building for about 280 years since it was last released by a large earthquake in 1717 AD.

 This earthquake is a normal part of New Zealand's evolution.
 We are a young country and learning to adapt to it is a necessity if you and your community are to get through.

 The Alpine Fault earthquake will be but one event of many different types of natural hazard events that will occur in New Zealand's future.

 Where will the next earthquake centred on the Alpine Fault begin?

-The next earthquake centred on the Alpine Fault should begin in South Westland and will probably have a magnitude of 8+.
+Geologists working on Project AF8 believe that the next severe earthquake on the Alpine Fault is most likely to be a rupture that begins in South Westland and “unzips” northwards and will probably have a magnitude of 8+ on the Richter Scale.

-It will be felt throughout the South Island and as far away as Sydney.
+It will be felt throughout the South Island and the lower North Island and as far away as Sydney.
 The map below indicates the range of the earthquake and its shaking intensity (shown in Roman numerals).